 Few factors are as important as weather when conducting a prescribed burn.
-Weather affects the speed and direction of the fire, the intensity with which fuels burn, fire movement predictability, and smoke dispersion.
+Weather affects the speed and direction of the fire, the intensity with which fuels burn, the predictability of fire movement, and smoke dispersion.
 Correct weather conditions are critical to conducting a safe burn with minimal chances of fire escape and crew injury.
-The effectiveness of a prescribed burn is also impacted by weather.